The non-semisimple Kazhdan-Lusztig category for affine $\mathfrak{sl}_2$ at admissible levels: Introduction

 \item Let $\zeta=e^{\pi i/r\kappa}$ where $r$ is the lacing number of $\fg$.
 If $KL^k(\fg)$ is a tensor category, is there a natural tensor functor $\cF: KL^k(\fg)\rightarrow\cC(\zeta,\fg)$, and if so, what further properties (such as exactness and essential surjectivity) might this functor have? \end{enumerate} \end{ques}

 For the first question, the main obstacle is whether generalized Verma modules for $\widehat{\fg}$ have finite length.
 If they do, then $KL^k(\fg)$ is a (locally finite) braided tensor category by \cite[Theorem 3.3.4]{CY}.
 If they do not, then $KL^k(\fg)$ is probably not a tensor category, but one could replace $KL^k(\fg)$ with the category of finitely-generated grading-restricted $V^k(\fg)$-modules, which might possibly still be a (finitely cocomplete) braided monoidal category.
 One could also try replacing $KL^k(\fg)$ with the category $KL_k(\fg)$ of finite-length modules for the simple quotient vertex operator algebra $L_k(\fg)$.
 In any case, once one shows that $KL^k(\fg)$ (or one of its replacements) is a braided monoidal category, then Proposition \ref{prop:V11_proj} below generalizes to show that the unit object is projective, and therefore all rigid objects are projective.
 But to show that all projective objects are also rigid, one would need to prove rigidity for suitable non-trivial objects of $KL^k(\fg)$.
-In particular, as in this paper, one could first try to use KZ equations to prove rigidity of the generalized Verma module induced from the irreducible $\fg$-module associated to the first fundamental weight of $\fg$.
+In particular, as in this paper, one could first try to use KZ equations to prove rigidity of the generalized Verma module induced from the irreducible $\fg$-module whose highest weight is the first fundamental weight of $\fg$.
 But this depends on how explicitly the KZ equations can be solved.

 Related to the second question, it is tempting to conjecture that, as in Theorem \ref{thm:Tzeta_Pk_equiv}, the subcategory of tilting modules in $\cC(\zeta,\fg)$ embeds into $KL^k(\fg)$ as the full subcategory of projective objects, at least in cases where $KL^k(\fg)$ is a tensor category.
 But our proof of Theorem \ref{thm:Tzeta_Pk_equiv} heavily relies on explicit structural information for indecomposable tilting modules of quantum $\fsl_2$, and this may be difficult to obtain in higher rank cases.
 Thus it may be difficult to obtain a tensor functor $\cF: KL^k(\fg)\rightarrow\cC(\zeta,\fg)$ using a universal property like Theorem \ref{thm:intro_univ_prop}.
 It might be worth exploring whether Kazhdan and Lusztig's original methods in \cite{KL3, KL4} could generalize to this situation.
-Another method for proving equivalences between module categories for vertex operator algebras and quantum groups is currently under development in \cite{CLR} and might also possibly be useful here.